MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/shapes/path.md

       WidthRequest="100" />
 ```

-The `Data` string begins with the "moveto" command, indicated by `M`, which establishes a start point for the path.
-Path data parameters are case-sensitive.
-The capital `M` indicates an absolute location for the start point.
-A lowercase `m` would indicate relative coordinates. `L` is the line command, which creates a straight line from the start point to the specified end point.
+The `Data` string begins with the "moveto" command, indicated by `M`, which establishes a start point for the path. `L` is the line command, which creates a straight line from the start point to the specified end point.

+> [!NOTE]
+> Path markup syntax is only available in XAML.

+For more information about path markup syntax, see [Xamarin.Forms Path markup syntax](path-markup-syntax.md).

 ## Path geometry